rfruesmer/module-structure-lang-ts/README.md

 ## Installation

-This extension is bundled with module-structure, so there's no separate installation required.
+This  extension is optional and not bundled with module-structure, therefore requires separate installation.
+Local and global installation is supported.

+After installation of this extension, it is automatically detected by module-structure and used for analyzing TypeScript dependencies.

+Example:

+<pre><code>$ npm i -g module-structure
+$ npm i -g module-structure-lang-ts
+</code></pre>

 ## Credits